xiaodongliang/bim360-mcapi-postman.test/README.md

     ```git clone https://github.com/xiaodongliang/bim360-mcapi-postman.test```

 2. To play API endpoints, find collection and enviroment variabiles in [API Reference](/API%20Reference), and import them to Postman.
-Next, check [Readme of API Reference](/API%20Reference/Readme.md) for detailed steps.
+Next, check [Readme of API Reference](/API%20Reference/README.md) for detailed steps.
 3. To play Tutorials, find collection and enviroment variabiles in [Tutorials](/Tutorials), and import them to Postman.
-Next, check [Readme of API Reference](/Tutorials/Readme.md) for detailed steps.
+Next, check [Readme of API Reference](/Tutorials/README.md) for detailed steps.
 4. The repository provides some test models at [Models](/Models).
 5. In each collection or collection folder, some comments are enclosed for reference.
 Please check if there is any trick when you are stuck with the test.
 <p align="center"><img src="./help/collectioncomment.png" width="800" ></p>
 6. In each endpoint, some comments are enclosed for reference.
 Please check if there is any trick when you are stuck with the test.
 <p align="center"><img src="./help/endpointcomment.png" width="800" ></p>
+7. Three [demo Revit files](Models) are also provided in case of need.

 ## License